 OA has built strong, integrated partnerships with local community health centers, including La Clínica Oakley, which Vesper Society has also supported.
 In many instances, OA is the only available resource for surgical and specialty referrals for those patients who cannot obtain insurance or have limited access to county facilities.
-Every month, an average 90-100 East Contra Costa County patients receive services through OA.
+In 2016, they provided 131 unduplicated East County residents with 177 total surgical procedures and diagnostic services.

 This Vesper Society project has cultivated a culture of medical volunteerism among individuals and institutions throughout the county.
 For East Contra Costa County patients, that means a more responsive and effective process that supports them and improves the quality of their lives and the well-being of the community.